HOW DO I BECOME A STUDENT AT THE INSTITUTE FOR RELIGION, PEACE AND JUSTICE?

 TUITION AND FINANCIAL AID

-The Institute for Religion, Peace and Justice offers a limited amount of financial aid for our students.
+The Institute for Religion, Peace and Justice offers a limited amount of financial aid for our students through the support of our generous donors and the Jim Forest Scholarship and Bursary Fund.
 These scholarships and bursaries are merit and needs based respectively and are distributed on a first come, first served basis, so it is important that prospective students apply early in the application process.

 ENTRANCE REQUIREMENTS FOR UNDERGRADUATE STUDENTS